ladrians/RoboND-MapMyWorld-Project-P7/README.md

 ## Results

-Initually the provided `teloperation` utility was used to move the rover but it proveed difficult to controle, so the strategy changed to use the steering plugin (rqt_robot_steering) from the rqt ROS utilities.
+Initually the provided `teloperation` utility was used to move the rover but it proveed difficult to control, so the strategy changed to use the [steering plugin] (http://wiki.ros.org/rqt_robot_steering) from the rqt ROS utilities.
 The rover was moved around the environment to generate a map of the environment.

 ### Validation

 #### Frames

-In order to validate all links are properly connected; the `rqt_tf_tree` utility was used:
+In order to validate all links are properly connected; the [rqt_tf_tree](http://wiki.ros.org/rqt_tf_tree) utility was used:

 ```sh
 rosrun rqt_tf_tree rqt_tf_tree
 ```

+The result is as follows:

 ![rqt_tf_tree](./data/bot_frames01.png)

 #### Nodes Graph

-To validate naming are properly setup and topics are correctly mapped; the `rqt_graph` utility was used with the following result:
+To validate topic names and connection between nodes; the [rqt_graph](http://wiki.ros.org/rqt_graph) utility was used with the following result:

 ![rqt_graph](./data/rqt_graph01.png)

 #### roswtf

-The [roswtf](https://github.com/ros/ros_comm/tree/kinetic-devel/utilities/roswtf/src/roswtf) utility successfully validated the configuration:
+The [roswtf](https://github.com/ros/ros_comm/tree/kinetic-devel/utilities/roswtf/src/roswtf) utility successfully validated the configuration, the warnings and error detailed can be discarded:

 ```sh
 user@machine:~/catkin_ws/ros$ roswtf